xbinaryx/css/docs/rules/use-layers.md

 #### `layerNamePattern`

 The `layerNamePattern` is a regular expression string that allows you to validate the name of layers and prevent misspellings.
+This option supports period-separated layer names (e.g., `foo.bar`) as defined in [CSS Cascade and Inheritance Level 5](https://drafts.csswg.org/css-cascade-5/#layer-names).

 Here's an example of **incorrect** code: